 Students may make changes to their selected meal plan for each semester up until three weeks from the official starting day of classes (as listed in the official university calendar) for that semester without any additional change fees, however meal plan charges would change accordingly.
-First year students required to purchase the 7 Day Access or 5 Day Access/\$100 Dining Dollars meal plan may only choose to move to one of those two meal plans for the semester.
-Students not required to purchase the 7 Day Access or 5 Day Access/\$100 Dining Dollars meal plan may choose to move to any other meal plan until that time.
-Request to change to a higher meal plan can be done at anytime.
+First year students required to purchase either the 7 Day Unlimited Access, the Any 14/\$200, or the Any 10/\$400 meal plan for the semester.
+Request to change to a higher meal plan can be done at any time.
 Students must come to the University Housing Office, 209 Horace Mann, to complete proper paperwork.